LK-Hour/W8-CHALLENGE-Weather/README.md

 ## 🎯 Overview

 **Seasons Around The World** is an immersive educational app that showcases how nature transforms throughout the year in different parts of the globe.
-Simply tap any country card to journey through its unique seasonal cycle—from the snowy winters of France to the monsoon rains of Cambodia!
+Simply tap any country card to journey through its unique seasonal cycle—from the snowy winters of France to the tropical summers of Cambodia!

+> 📋 **Assignment Reference**: See [CHALLENGE WEATHER.pdf](./CHALLENGE%20WEATHER.pdf) for detailed requirements
+> 📐 **Architecture Diagram**: View [diagram.png](./assets/diagram.png) for system design

 ### Why This App?

 - 🎓 **Educational**: Learn about climate patterns across continents
-- 🎨 **Beautiful Design**: Carefully crafted color palettes for each season
+- 🎨 **Beautiful Design**: Carefully crafted visuals for each season
 - 🖱️ **Interactive**: Tap-to-cycle mechanism makes exploration fun
 - 📱 **Responsive**: Works seamlessly across all devices
 - ⚡ **Fast & Smooth**: Built with Flutter for native performance
+- 🏗️ **Clean Architecture**: Enum-based design for type safety

 ---